BY DARK SLEUTH

 It has been nearly 40 years since Sunday, September 12, 1976, when the body of a young woman was discovered along an access road in Woodlawn, Maryland, near the Lorraine Park Cemetery.
-She had suffered greatly before dying; she was drugged and tortured.
+She suffered greatly before dying.
+She was drugged and tortured.

 Although her body was found in Maryland, there are several clues that suggest a link to Massachusetts.
 Police in Baltimore and Boston are working closely to identify her and solve this case.

 She had been drugged with the sedative Chlorpromazine, an anti-psychotic medication.

 Additional Composite of Woodlawn Jane Doe

 She may have been wearing a dark leather shoe that was found near her body.

 She wore a thin leather strap necklace with a blue turquoise bead.

 She had two keys, one of was made by ILCO in Fitchburg, Massachusetts.
 The keys were fastened to a pin, pictured below.